AGameAnx/dok-repo/patches/jaraci.md

 * **Damage against probes:** `100% => 50%`

 ## Assault ship
 > *Slightly reducing tech cost to make it this tech path more desirable in more situations.
 Range increase should help with unit usability issues as well as improve overall effectiveness, particularly against units it's intended to counter.
 The unit is extremely strong when it can get into position to fire, so, to reduce the impact of assault ship rushes and assault ship early game dominance, hitpoints of the assault ship are getting reduced.
 To mitigate midgame assault ship spam and all-in aggro strategies, their cost is getting increased.
-Additionally, now that assault ships have good range to do consistent damage to strike craft, their large area of effect is no longer required for them to be effective at countering them.
-Extra damage on the main gun makes assault ships extremely deadly against enemy workers with aoe, as well as more potent at countering enemy armor.*
+Additionally, now that assault ships have good range to do consistent damage to strike craft, their large area of effect is no longer required for them to be effective at countering them, therefore it is getting falloff.
+Extra damage on the main gun makes assault ships extremely deadly against enemy workers, as well as more potent at countering enemy armor.*

 * **Tech cost:** `600CU 100RU => 500CU 100RU`
-* **Cost:** `220CU 40RU => 260CU 40RU`
+* **Cost:** `220CU 40RU => 280CU 35RU`
-* **Hitpoints:** `1400 => 960`
+* **Hitpoints:** `1400 => 920`
-* **Armor:** `6 => 7`
+* **Armor:** `6 => 8`
 * **Damage:** `24 => 29`
-* **AOE:** `80 => 70`
+* **AOE:** `80 => 90`
+* **Falloff:** `None => Linear`
-* **Range:** `700 => 745`
+* **Range:** `700 => 740`

 ## Missile ship